 supabase folder which holds all the configuration for developing your project locally.

-Once this is running, you will see an output that contains your local Supabase credentials:
+Once all of the Supabase services are running, you'll see an output that contains your local Supabase credentials.

 - API Gateway

 # Default URL:

 All of the services are accessible through the API Gateway Kong).

 If you are accessing these services without the client libraries, you may need to pass the client keys as an